hfitzger/harvard-cs50/pset4/README.md

 - Acquaint you with file I/O.
 - Get you more comfortable with data structures, hexadecimal, and pointers.
 - Introduce you to computer scientists across campus.
-- Help figure out whodunit (find a hidden message in a jpeg)
+- Help figure out whodunit (find a hidden message in a BMP)

 ### Projects
 - Implement recover.c, a program that recovers JPEGs from a forensic image